chpc-tech-eval/scc/tutorial2/README.md

 # Verifying Networking Setup

-Your VMs have been assigned local public facing IP addresses.
+Your VMs have been assigned an external or public facing IP address.
 Navigate to `Compute  ->  Instances` on your OpenStack dashboard.
 Click the any name of the virtual machine instance to see an overview of your virtual machine specifications, under `IP Addresses` you will see two IP addresses (IPs) (for the head node) and one IP address (for compute node) with their respective networks.
 The head node's IP addresses will look like `10.x.x.x` and `154.114.72.x` where `x` denotes your specific VM's subnet suffix and address number. `10.100.50.x` network is for internal use and `154.114.72.x` is for public facing usage.

 You can check your network interfaces by using the `ip a` command after logging in to your headnode or commpute node.